MiSTer-devel/PSX_MiSTer/README.md

 - SPU RAM not implemented
 - rotate register not done for all busses

-IRQ    : 70%
+IRQ    : 80%
 - irq_SIO missing
-- irq_SPU missing
 - irq_LIGHTPEN missing

-PAD    : 40%
+PAD    : 70%
-- memory card not implemented
-- special controllers not supported
+- special controllers(mouse, lightgun) not supported
-- second controller port not supported

 DMA    : 60%
 - DMA chopping not implemented